-- 1 In the Navigation Pane, click Create Backup Job, and click Create New next to the Selections list. - 2 In the selection tree, open the applicable client node, and select Plug-in for DB2. - 3 From the Actions list, select Configure. - 4 Enter the DB2 Installation Directory parameter. - If DB2 is installed in its default directory, the plug-in automatically completes this field with the corresponding path.
-If the software is installed in a different location, enter the correct path. - 5 To save the settings, click OK.
+- 1 In the Navigation Pane, click Create Backup Job, and click Create New next to the Selections list. - 2 In the selection tree, open the applicable client node. - 3 Click Plug-in for DB2, and select Configure from the context menu. - 4 Enter the DB2 Installation Directory parameter.

+If DB2 is installed in its default directory, the plug-in automatically completes this field with the corresponding path.
+If the software is installed in a different location, enter the correct path.

+5 To save the settings, click OK.